 Afternoon Safari by Gupsy at Bandipur: 02:30 PM – 04:30 PM & 04:30 PM to 06:30 PM

 It is an exquisite hill station nearby Bandipur.
 Here you will find lush green paddy fields lapped between majestic Western Ghats Mountains.
 There are many trading centers and wildlife sanctuaries here.

 It is not for nothing that Ooty is called the Queen of Hill Stations.
 Tall standing mountains capped in snow, snug atmosphere, dense forests, miles and miles of tea gardens are waiting for you to stretch your arms and reach them.

 Located 160 miles from Trivandrum, Thekkady is arguably the most exotic of natural beauties you will ever see.
 It’s quite ironical that this gem of nature is further enhanced by the presence of a man-made lake in the area.
 Tourists come from faraway lands to breathe in the serenity of this place.

-Bandipur Souvenir Station:
+Bandipur Souvenir Station

 Here you can find a collection of stationery, clothing, furniture etc all designed on themes of wildlife and nature.
 One or the other item available here will become lifetime reminder of your amazing trip here.
 The place is located half a KM before the Tiger Reserve.

-Reaching Bandipur National park and Tiger Reserve
+How to reach Bandipur National Park and Tiger Reserve

 By Air: Bangalore airport that is 220 KMs away, is the closest stop for air travelers.